MonsieurV/py-findpeaks/README.md

 Small and fast peak detection algorithm, with minimum distance and height filtering support.
 Comes as an handy single function, depending only on Numpy.

 Contrary to the MatLab `findpeaks`-like distance filters, the Janko Slavic `findpeaks` `spacing` param requires that all points within the specified width to be lower than the peak.
-If you work on very low sampled signal the minimum distance filter may miss fine granularity tuning .
+If you work on very low sampled signal, the minimum distance filter may miss fine granularity tuning.

 ## Tony Beltramelli detect_peaks